 |As we rode the shuttle from the Fort Lauderdale Hilton Hotel, we spotted our cruise ship.
 Check-in was a bit slow, but by 12:30 pm, we were checked in and aboard the ship.|

 “Sightings from the Veranda while Cruising”

-We’re taking a risk offering a “Sightings from the Veranda while Cruising.”
-There may be days while out to sea that we don’t see a thing other than vast horizon of rolling seas.
+We’re taking a risk offering “Sightings from the Veranda while Cruising.”
+There may be days while out to sea that we don’t see a thing other than the vast horizon of rolling seas.

-However, whenever a time arises with several photo ops, we’ll share them over a number of days.
-Please bear with us if some of the photos aren’t of major significance or interest.
+However, whenever a time arises with several photo ops, we’ll share them over several days.
+Would you please bear with us if some of the photos aren’t of major significance or interest?
 We’ll do our best as usual.

-At the moment at almost 11:00 am I’m running a little behind.
-After breakfast in the dining room, (I had herbal tea with coconut cream and Tom had bacon and eggs) after which we attended the first Cruise Critic get-together.
-After the meeting, Tom decided to attend a lecture on the Panama Canal at the Celebrity Theatre while I worked on preparing today’s post at El Bacio cafe.
+At the moment, at almost 11:00 am, I’m running a little behind.
+After breakfast in the dining room (I had herbal tea with coconut cream and Tom had bacon and eggs), we attended the first Cruise Critic get-together.
+After the meeting, Tom decided to participate in a lecture on the Panama Canal at the Celebrity Theatre while I worked on preparing today’s post at El Bacio cafe.